US approves 50 states' EV charging plans

-The November 2021 $1 trillion infrastructure bill provides $5 billion to help states install EV chargers along interstate highways over five years.
-States now have access to more than $1.5 billion to help build EV chargers, USDOT said.
+The November 2021 US$1 trillion infrastructure bill provides US$5 billion to help states install EV chargers along interstate highways over five years.
+States now have access to more than US$1.5 billion to help build EV chargers, USDOT said.
 The White House announced earlier this month it had approved 35 of the 50 state plans.

 USDOT's Federal Highway Administration did not immediately respond to a request for comment on how many charging stations the funds would support.

-USDOT said states should fund DC Fast Chargers; stations should have at least four ports capable of simultaneously charging four EVs and install EV charging infrastructure every 50 miles (80.5 kms) along interstate highways and be located within 1 mile of highways.
+USDOT said states should fund DC Fast Chargers; stations should have at least four ports capable of simultaneously charging four EVs and install EV charging infrastructure every 80.5 kms along interstate highways and be located within 1.6 km of highways.

 Federal funds will cover 80 per cent of EV charging costs, with private or state funds making up the balance.